 Definition

-A tin whisker is a thin, electrically conductive single-crystal filament that grows spontaneously from pure or tin-rich metal surfaces.
-Whiskers are needle-like, can grow straight or kinked, and have been observed to reach lengths of up to roughly one inch.
-Because they are conductive, a whisker that bridges two adjacent conductors can cause leakage current or a hard short, producing failures that are notoriously intermittent and hard to diagnose.
+A tin whisker is a thin, electrically conductive single-crystal filament that grows spontaneously from pure or tin-rich metal surfaces such as solder finishes and plated component leads.
+Whiskers are needle-like, typically a few micrometers thick, can grow straight or kinked, and have been observed reaching lengths up to roughly one inch.
+Because they are conductive, a whisker that bridges two adjacent conductors causes leakage current or a hard short, and because whiskers can grow, flex, vaporize under current, and regrow, the failures they produce are notoriously intermittent and maddening to diagnose.
+Whiskers have been implicated in failures of satellites, military systems, and consumer electronics alike; they are not an exotic curiosity but a documented, industry-wide reliability problem.

 Why lead-free solder made this worse